OHSAA announces high school football state championship pairings - NewsBreak

 Related

+CLEVELAND — Some students in the Cleveland Metropolitan School District received an unexpected day off as Glenville High School was closed on Thursday, Dec.
+1, 2022, “because of staff absences.”.
+CMSD confirmed the news across their social media platforms Thursday morning.
+“There will be no remote learning,” CMSD...

+Monday Started Deer Hunting Gun Season in Ohio, Thousands of Deer Harvested

-COLUMBUS – Ohio’s annual white-tailed deer gun hunting week kicked off Monday with hunters checking 17,193 deer on opening day, according to the Ohio Department of Natural Resources’ Division of Wildlife.
-Ohio’s gun season is open until Dec.
-4 and again on Saturday and Sunday, Dec.
+COLUMBUS, Ohio – Ohio’s annual white-tailed deer gun hunting week is off to a good start, with hunters checking 17,193 deer on Monday, Nov.
+28, according to the Ohio Department of Natural Resources (ODNR) Division of Wildlife.
+Ohio’s gun season is open until Sunday, Dec.
+4, and again on Saturday and Sunday, Dec.
 17-18.
-Last year hunters took 21,754 deer on the opening day of the gun season, which traditionally falls on the Monday after Thanksgiving.

 sciotopost.com